 The Birth of the graphic T-shirt

 A while ago I wrote a post on how I wear my graphic tee and on how to style a graphic T-shirt.
 Today’s post is part of the July Stylish Monday linkup party (you can join the party at the end of the post) and my Fashion History series.
 It features how the T-shirt transfered into a graphic tee and how the graphic tee changed with time.
 The modern possibilities to print art, words and photographs make graphic T-shirts a great medium for self-expression, sport wear as well as advertising.
+But

 However, the probably most known clothing item from this musical fairy tale are the ruby slippers worn by Judy Garland who played Dorothy.
 In the 1900 book, Dorothy actually wore silver shoes.